microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-ExecutionTest-Plan.md

 parameters.
 And more specifically, it only covers testing scenarios which will get coverage from a graphics driver supporting DXIL.

+These tests will verify that all DXIL opcodes and LLVM instructions which can be reached using valid HLSL in SM 6.9 can compile, run, and produce correct output when given long and native vector inputs.
+They will not verify that the generated DXIL is vectorized.

 All tests are to be included in the HLK test binary which ships with the OS.
 This test binary is only built in the OS repo and based off of the ExecutionTests source code in the DXC repo.
 There is a script in the WinTools